omr-turbo/gc-arrays-tutorial/worksheet.md

 }
 ```

 The actual size of the array is calculated by adding the fixed size of the header, to the variable size of the data.
-The array object model will align objects to 16 byte address, by forcing every object size to be a multiple of 16.
+Our arrays are aligned to 16 bytes, by forcing every object size to be a multiple of 16.

 ### The `Splash::RefArray` struct